psmitt/CoffeeScript-Guide/Guide.md

     coffee> Boolean 'false'
     true

-The logical `and` operator returns `false` in case its first operand expression converts to Boolean `false`; otherwise the value of the second operand expression is returned.
-The logical `or` operator returns the value of its first operand expression if the first expression converts to Boolean `true`; otherwise the value of the second operand expression is returned.
+The [logical AND](http://rawgit.com/psmitt/metalanguage/master/examples/CoffeeScript.xml#AND) operator returns `false` in case its first operand expression converts to Boolean `false`; otherwise the value of the second operand expression is returned.
+The [logical OR](http://rawgit.com/psmitt/metalanguage/master/examples/CoffeeScript.xml#OR) operator returns the value of its first operand expression if the first expression converts to Boolean `true`; otherwise the value of the second operand expression is returned.

     coffee> false and true
     false